GeoNode/geonode/docs/basic/settings/index.rst

     | Default: `False`
     | Env: `CSRF_COOKIE_HTTPONLY`

     Whether to use HttpOnly flag on the CSRF cookie.
-If this is set to True, client-side JavaScript will not to be able to access the CSRF cookie.
+If this is set to True, client-side JavaScript will not be able to access the CSRF cookie.
 This is a `Django Setting <https://docs.djangoproject.com/en/2.1/ref/settings/#csrf-cookie-httponly>`__

 CSRF_COOKIE_SECURE
 ------------------